kodoomer/randomstuff/README.md

 # randomstuff
-scripts / files and markdown files i made when i was bored
+scripts / files i made when i was bored